 Meaning

-In the quote “Nature, more of a stepmother than a mother in several ways, has sown a seed of evil in the hearts of mortals, especially in the more thoughtful men, which makes them dissatisfied with their own lot and envious of another s.,” the emphasis is on love.
-It highlights the thought that love often grows out of simple everyday moments while implying that trust creates long-term stability.
+The message behind “Nature, more of a stepmother than a mother in several ways, has sown a seed of evil in the hearts of mortals, especially in the more thoughtful men, which makes them dissatisfied with their own lot and envious of another s.” revolves around love.
+It suggests that love often grows out of simple everyday moments, making it relatable to many people's experiences.

 Theme